awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 + If you're using the Greengrass OTA update agent, the [OpenSSL libp11 PKCS\#11](https://github.com/OpenSC/libp11) wrapper library must be installed\.
 For more information, see [Configure Support for Over\-the\-Air Updates](#hardware-security-ota-updates)\.

 In addition, make sure that the following conditions are met:
 + The IoT client certificates that are associated with the private key are registered in AWS IoT and activated\.
-You can verify this from the **Manage** page for the core thing in the AWS IoT Core console\.
+You can verify this from the **Manage** page for the core thing in the AWS IoT console\.
 + The AWS IoT Greengrass Core software v1\.7 or later is installed on the core device, as described in [Module 2](module2.md) of the Getting Started tutorial\.
 Version 1\.9 is required to use an EC key for the MQTT server\.
 + The certificates are attached to the Greengrass core\.
-You can verify this from the **Manage** page for the core thing in the AWS IoT Core console\.
+You can verify this from the **Manage** page for the core thing in the AWS IoT console\.

 **Note**
 Currently, AWS IoT Greengrass doesn't support loading the CA certificate or AWS IoT client certificate directly from the HSM\.
 The certificates must be loaded as plain\-text files on the file system in a location that can be read by Greengrass\.